Azure/azure-sdk-for-php/README.md

 ﻿# Windows Azure SDK for PHP

-This project provides a set of PHP client libraries that make it easy to access Windows Azure tables, blobs, queues, service runtime and service management APIs.
+This project provides a set of PHP client libraries that make it easy to access Windows Azure tables, blobs, queues, service bus (queues and topics), service runtime and service management APIs.
 For documentation on how to host PHP applications on Windows Azure, please see the
 [Windows Azure PHP Developer Center](http://www.windowsazure.com/en-us/develop/php/).

 # Features